neilay-khasnabish/COVID-19/README.md

 2. Or you may please run from Google Colab: https://colab.research.google.com/drive/1IHlA2mS2w6Tr9yyUSHa7nHVFpbZSWwAi

-The published work (featured in Analytics Vidhya) is available at: https://medium.com/analytics-vidhya/modelling-the-dynamics-of-the-spread-of-covid-19-using-ai-946530e06b46
+The published work and results (featured in Analytics Vidhya) are available at: https://medium.com/analytics-vidhya/modelling-the-dynamics-of-the-spread-of-covid-19-using-ai-946530e06b46